usgs/ps2ff/README.md

 Each output table starts with six header lines (each beginning with `#`) specifying the processing parameters.
 This is followed by a line (comma-separated) providing the column headers.
 The first column, "Repi_km", is the epicentral distance.
-The following columns R(magnitude) ("R" for "ratio") or V(magnitude) ("V" for "variance) provide the values for a given Repi and magnitude.
+The following columns "R(magnitude)" ("R" for "ratio") or "V(magnitude)" ("V" for "variance) provide the values for a given Repi and magnitude.
 The table is intended for bi-variate interpolation, linear in magnitude and logarithmic in distance.
 The ratios are Rjb (or Rrup) to Repi.